-I have also worked with the community events team at Hawarden and was thrilled to donate proceeds from the Santa Dash to the League of Friends at Deeside Community Hospital together with other donations as Chair.
+I thoroughly enjoy working with the community events team at Hawarden and was thrilled to donate proceeds from events to Nightingale House.

-I look forward to working with Members and Officers on behalf of our community over the next year.
+I am excited to be working with members and officers on behalf of our community over the next year.